thebithead/nuodb-operator/README.md

 https://insights.nuodb.com/yourSubID#

 ### Check the status of NuoDB Insights visual monitoring tool
-If you enabled NuoDB Insights (highly recommended).
-Confirm run status by running:
+If you enabled NuoDB Insights, you can confirm its status by running:

 &ensp; `oc exec -it nuodb-insights -c insights -- nuoca check insights`